 2. do an individual oral presentation in French to express feelings, opinions and belief;

 3. carry out listening and reading comprehension tasks;

-4. carry out various writing tasks (e.g. more extensive descriptions and narratives, reference to past experience and events, make present and future plans), making pertinent lexical and grammatical choices.
+4. carry out various writing tasks (e.g. more extensive descriptions and narratives, reference to past experiences and events, make present and future plans), making pertinent lexical and grammatical choices.

-Students will be expected to attend all sessions and to complete some relevant practical tasks for each session.
+Students are expected to attend all sessions and to complete some relevant practical tasks for each session.

 Assessment items, weightings and deadlines

 |Coursework / exam